 Getting your bike license is a great feeling.
 You now have the freedom to go on long rides, travel when you want to without having to worry about transit timetables and costs, and set your own schedule.
 Bikes are affordable, fun, and liberating.

 While bikes are cheap to run, there are some expenses beyond the bike, maintenance, and petrol.
-One of the most significant expenses is insurance, and getting a comprehensive policy for an 18-year-old will be more expensive than it would be for a slightly more mature driver.
+One of the most significant expenses is insurance, and getting a comprehensive motorcycle insurance for an 18-year-old will be more expensive than it would be for a slightly more mature driver.

-How Much Does Motorcycle Insurance for a Teen Cost?
+How Much Does Motorcycle Insurance Cost for A 18 Year Old?

 The average price for insurance for an 18-year-old is around $400 per year.
 Prices tend to be lower for females than for males, with GEICO charging male riders around $440, and females $400.

 Progressive offers slightly lower cost insurance than many of their rivals, with males paying around $305 and females paying $290.
 The main reason for the difference in price is that insurance companies in the United States are allowed to take gender into account when calculating risk.
 In some other parts of the world, this is not legal, so men and women pay the same price.